 "What do I know about them, their buying/spending habits?"

 "Where would my customer look for me?"
-Then make sure you put "yourself" (your coupons, advertisements, website address, etc.) in the places where they can find you.
+Then make sure you put "yourself" (your coupons, advertisements, website address, etc.) in the places where they can find you. - What do your clients need?
+How can you find out?

 Ask your clients: